 If a member of the press approaches you, please refrain from commenting about the incident or your personal reaction to what has occurred.
-It is natural that any business - disrupting incident may result in press coverage, and the Director of Government and External Relations is the designated CGB representative to keep the news media informed and answer questions.
+It is natural that any business - disrupting incident may result in press coverage, and the Marketing Staff is the designated CGB representative to keep the news media informed and answer questions.
 Please refer any such inquiries to that designee.